-Proposed Amendments to the County and Fort Wayne Zoning Ordinances
+Amendments to the County and Fort Wayne Zoning Ordinances - Effective September 1, 2022

 The Allen County and Fort Wayne Plan Commissions held public hearings on proposed technical amendments to the County and Fort Wayne zoning ordinances as part of their June, 2022 hearings.
-The Allen County and Fort Wayne Plan Commissions both recommended approval of the proposed amendments at their June bsuiness meetings.
-The proposed Amendments will be reviewed by the Allen County Commissioners and the Fort Wayne Common Council in July, 2022.
-The proposed effective date is September 1, 2022.
+The Allen County and Fort Wayne Plan Commissions both recommended approval of the proposed amendments at their June business meetings.
+The proposed Amendments were reviewed by the Allen County Commissioners and the Fort Wayne Common Council in July, 2022.
+The effective date of the updated ordinances is September 1, 2022.

-Copies of the proposed amendments are on file at the Department of Planning Services, Suite 150, Citizens Square 200 E. Berry Street, Fort Wayne, Indiana.
+Copies of the updated ordinances are on file at the Department of Planning Services, Suite 150, Citizens Square 200 E. Berry Street, Fort Wayne, Indiana.

 These technical amendments are the next phase of the ordinance update and alignment project.
 This project has been ongoing since 2009.A summary and redlined versions of the amendments, as recommended by the Plan Commissions, are below.

-Allen County Flood Insurance Rate Map Open House
+Allen County Flood Insurance Rate Map Appeal Period

 Public Hearing Updates - Plan Commissions